 Grade Point Value Meaning Percentage Scale

 Α 4.0 Excellent 100-90

 В 3.0 Very Good 89-80

-С 2.0 Good 79-70†
+С 2.0 Good 79-70

 F 0.0 Failing 69-0

 Fail Not Calculated Fail (for externship/internship only)

 Pass Not Calculated Pass (for externship/internship or thesis classes only)

 L Not Calculated Leave of Absence (allowed in modular programs only)

 PE Not Calculated Proficiency Exam

-W Not Calculated Withdrawal
+W The content of the co

-WZ Not Calculated Withdrawal for those students called to immediate active military duty.
+WZ WZ Not Calculated Withdrawal for those students called to immediate active military duty.

-This grade indicates that the course will not be calculated for purposes of determining
+This grade indicates that the course will not be calculated for purposes of

-rate of progress
+determining rate of progress

 TR Not Calculated Transfer Credit

+For modular For modular programs, F (Failing) is 69-0%.